Bernoulli's Equation Calculator

 Bernoulli's Equation is applicable for steady, incompressible, non-viscous flow along a streamline.
 This means the fluid density doesn't change significantly, there's minimal internal friction, and the flow conditions remain constant over time.
 It's often accurate within 5% for low-viscosity fluids like water or air.

-The total head constant in Bernoulli's Equation represents the total mechanical energy per unit volume of an ideal fluid along a streamline.
+The Bernoulli Constant (often referred to as 'total head constant') in Bernoulli's Equation represents the total mechanical energy per unit volume of an ideal fluid along a streamline.
 It's the sum of the static pressure, dynamic pressure (due to velocity), and hydrostatic pressure (due to elevation).
 This constant typically ranges from thousands to millions of Pascals in engineering applications.

 How does fluid density affect pressure calculations?